abtinshahidi/abtinshahidi.github.io/notebooks/week2.md

 import matplotlib.pyplot as plt
 ```

-First we need a gaussian function.
-We can use built-in functions in numpy for getting a gaussian function.
-However, let's define it ourself as an easy practice:
+First we need a Gaussian function.
+We can use built-in functions in numpy for getting a Gaussian function.
+However, let's define it ourselves as an easy practice: